StratusFearMe21/grezi-next/README.md

 Warning: You can also export to SVG, however, this method is not very reliable.

 ### Web Runtime
-Grezi can export to various static formats, but you can also share the animated version of you presentations via the WebAssembly runtime.
+Grezi can export to various static formats, but you can also share the animated version of your presentations via the WebAssembly runtime.
 Using the runtime is easy
 1. Install these
   - [trunk](https://trunkrs.dev)